 Although CDSS exist as standalone platforms, studies have shown that CDSS embedded in Computerized Physician Order Entry programs or EHRs have a greater impact on physician performance.
 Integrated support reduces the need for physicians to change programs in the middle of their diagnosis, which improves user experience and increases the likelihood of adoption.

 Meaningful Use Stage 1 required that providers implement CDSS in at least one instance related to high clinical priority or specialty intervention.
 Stage 2 asks providers to implement five CDSS rules related to at least four clinical quality measures that utilize drug-to-drug and drug-to-allergy rules.

 CDSS are just one of many functions that EHRs provide to hospitals and physicians, but will be one of the most prominent features in improving care in the coming years.

 Do you think CDSS will change healthcare for the better?
-Let us know in the comments, or head over to the product selection tool to see the best EHRs for clinical decision support.
+Let us know in the comments, or head over to the software category page to see the best EHRs for clinical decision support.

 athenahealth, ranked #1 by Best in KLAS in 2023 for three of our top-performing product solutions, athenaOne Small Practice Ambulatory, athenaClinicals Ambulatory EMR, and athenaCollector Practice Management, connects care with cloud-based services and mobile tools for medical groups and health systems, helping providers thrive through change and focus on patient care.

 Talk with a software expert for free.
 Get a list of software that’s great for you in less than 15 minutes.